 Instead of signing in on the school's tablet, you can scan the posted QR code.
 Be sure to have your phone with you and the Brightwheel app installed and updated!
 Touching fewer surfaces during the day is an easy way to help to reduce everyone's exposure to any illness!

 Small, Stable Groups

-Our children are in small, stable groups of approximately 10 children.
+Our children are in small, stable groups of 10 to 15 children.
 Sometimes two groups of children share a classroom and the class is split into two groups, with one group working inside and one group working outside.
 Children work, play and eat with the same group of friends each day.